 The suit of swords is one of the four suits of the minor arcana of the tarot cards.
 Sometimes they are called blades or knives.
-This suit represents the element of air, and is associated with spades in a deck of playing cards.
+Within this suit, there are numbers 1 (ace) through 10 and then the court cards - king, queen, knight, and page cards.

 You might also be interested in